-Travel bloggers love to talk about their blog with other bloggers and collaborate with them so that they can tap a different kind of audience.
+Travel bloggers love to talk about their blogs with other bloggers and collaborate with them so that they can tap into a different kind of audience.

 Video interviews can be a great medium to deliver detailed information in a fun and relaxed state.

-Talk to them about their journey of travel blogging, their favorite destinations, how they engage people and feel free to share your experiences as well.
+Talk to them about their journey of travel blogging, their favorite destinations, how they engage with people, and feel free to share your experiences as well.

 This not only teaches you how to form your network but also gives you valuable lessons on how to improve your own travel blog.